Svalorzen/AI-Toolbox/docs/TutorialMDP.md

         int diffX = wrapDiff( c1[TIGER_X], c1[ANTEL_X] );
         int diffY = wrapDiff( c1[TIGER_Y], c1[ANTEL_Y] );

-        // If thew were not adjacent, then the probability for any move of the
+        // If they were not adjacent, then the probability for any move of the
         // antelope is simply 1/5: it behaves randomly. if ( std::abs( diffX ) + std::abs( diffY ) > 1 ) return 1.0 / 5.0;